ravindu1024/android-loadingdialog/README.md

 # android-better-progressdialog
-A better looking progress dialog for Android
+A better looking progress dialog for Android inspired by ios